JeroTan/chatterbox-portable-gui/README.md

 - ✅ Custom voice cloning
 - ✅ 20 emotion presets
 - ✅ Real-time audio preview
+- ✅ Custom filename prefix support (NEW in v1.1.0)
+- ✅ Export format selector - WAV/MP3 (NEW in v1.1.0)
 - ✅ Console window for debugging

 **Note:** This is a standalone executable.
 Your antivirus might scan it on first run - this is normal for large executables.